ethan-sax/project-presentation/README.md

 7. Run remaining cells to produce model evaluation metrics, training curve plots, and the average episode reward plot.

 ## Notes
 Training an agent from scratch can take several hours even on a GPU.
-It will depend on the stregnth of the GPU implemented.
+It will depend on the strength of the GPU implemented.

 ## Results
 The agent successfully learns to play Pong competitively against the built-in AI opponent.